lawrennd/old_talks/_policy/includes/data-as-a-convener.md

 entrench beliefs, triggering *model induced blindness* (a variation on Kahneman's *theory induced blindness*).}

+\newslide{}

+\figure{\includediagram{\diagramsDir/policy/anne-bob-model}{70%}}{Models
+can also be used to externalise cognition, but if the model is highly complex it's difficult for two individuals to understand each others models.
+This shuts down conversation, often "mathematical intimidation" is used to shut down a line of questioning.
+This is highly destructive of the necessary cognitive diversity.}{anne-bob-model}

 \notes{Bandwidth constraints on individuals mean that they tend to focus on their own specialism.
 This can be particularly problematic for those on the more theoretical side, because mathematical models